martenkoetsier/scss2css-vscode/README.md

 **English documentation**

 I am not familiar with the Chinese language.
-I have used Google Translate and my own English language skills to translate this plugin.
+I have used Google Translate, my own English language skills and my insights into the present code to translate the documentation in this plugin.